Back to Blog

 • Daily: Interest calculated 365 times per year

-• Daily compounding will always yield higher returns than annual compounding at the same stated interest rate.
+• Daily compounding will always yield higher returns than annual compounding at the same stated interest rate, though the difference becomes marginal beyond monthly compounding.

 4. Regular Contributions